 Spas & Hot Springs of Mexico is out of print.
 Alas, except for a small booklet published by Mexico Desconocido, there are no new hot springs of Mexico books.
 I will start a Kickstarter program to help publish a new edition of Hot Springs of Mexico and include waterfalls.
 Meanwhile if you can find a used copy, this is a great book to learn about Mexico's healing hot springs.
-Spas & Hot Springs of Mexico has 178 pages and is the only book that catalogs some 60 spas in Mexico and Mexican hot springs (mineral waters) in the country.
-Spa info is seriously out-of-date, so don't buy it for spa reviews.In 2008, a magazine / booklet was published by the excellent magainze Mexico Desonocido, with 100 or more balnearios throughout Mexico, but it includes plain "bathing places" and not just hot springs.
+Spas & Hot Springs of Mexico has 178 pages and is the only book that catalogs some 60 spas in Mexico and Mexican hot springs (mineral waters) in the country. .In 2008, a magazine / booklet was published by the excellent magainze Mexico Desonocido, with 100 or more balnearios throughout Mexico, but it includes plain "bathing places" and not just hot springs.
 Still, it is better than nothing.
-I have not seen an update (2017) and think it may have been a one-shot deal.
+I have not seen an update (2018) and think it may have been a one-shot deal.

-My book is rather literary non-fiction as well as a directory of hot springs.
+is was rather literary non-fiction as well as a directory of hot springs.

 If you are a hot springs or mineral waters fanatic like me, you will find the descriptions of some 40 or so Mexican hot springs to be well worth your while.
 I cover directions to the Mexican hot springs, the mineral content and the water temperature (not all hot springs are hot).
 Most of these Mexican hot springs are off a paved highway, but some are off-the-beaten track in Mexico.
 I even tell you which Mexican hot springs have dried up.